MileHacker Logo

 Neighborhoods

 Historic city center is generally very safe.
-Exercise standard urban precautions in less touristy areas at night.
+Exercise the usual precautions for a city in less crowded with tourists areas at night.

 Natural Hazards & Emergencies